link0ln/amneziawg-docker-server/README.md

 3. **Use strong obfuscation** in censored regions
 4. **Regular updates**: `git pull && make build && make restart`
 5. **Firewall**: Only open necessary ports
+6. **Key validation** - All keys are validated to be exactly 44 characters

 ## Requirements